matrix-org/matrix-spec-proposals/proposals/2403-knock.md

   "reason": "I want to join this room as I really love foxes!"
 }
 ```

+This endpoint requires authentication and can be rate limited.

 #### Responses:
 ##### Status code 200: